 Do not push yourself for anything.
 If you are all set for meditation, do as much as it yields you comfort.
 Find a surrounding that seems to be peaceful enough for you and avoid unnecessary dramas around yourself.

-- Play the music:
+- Play the music or strategy games:

 - Do not strive for perfection: